near/NEPs/text/0000-near-shell.md

 This category is used to create, select, and configure accounts on NEAR networks for a given NEAR Shell user.

 * `near account list`   : Display list of accounts configured on local host.
-* `near account status` : Display status of active or specified account.
+* `near account status` : Display status of active or specified account, including token amounts, locked, etc.
+* `near account send`   : Send tokens from active or specified account to another NEAR account or contract.
 * `near account create` : Create a new account or sub-account.
 * `near account delete` : Delete an account or sub-account.
+* `near account create-key` : Delete an account or sub-account.
+* `near account revoke-key` : Delete an account or sub-account.
 * `near account select` : Select an account from the list of locally configured accounts as the active account.
 * `near account login`  : Log in the current active or specified account.
 * `near account logout` : Log out the current active or specified account.
+Essentially revoking a full access key.
 * `near account help`   : Display help on account subcommands.

 ### `server`